Chart Color Schemes

 Population growth drivers in Macedon are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the suburb of Macedon's estimated population is around 2,135.
+As per ABS population updates and AreaSearch validations for the broader area, the population of Macedon is estimated at around 2,135 as of Feb 2026.
 This reflects an increase of 62 people since the 2021 Census, which reported a population of 2,073.
-The change is inferred from the resident population of 2,129 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 54 persons per square kilometer.
-Population growth for the suburb was primarily driven by natural growth, contributing approximately 56.99999999999999% of overall population gains during recent periods.
+The change is inferred from AreaSearch's estimate of 2,129 residents following examination of ABS' latest ERP data release (June 2024) and validation of five new addresses since the Census date.
+This level of population results in a density ratio of 54 persons per square kilometer.
+Natural growth contributed approximately 57% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projected demographic shifts, the suburb is expected to grow by 461 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 22.6% in total over the 17 years.
+Considering projected demographic shifts, an above median population growth is projected for the suburb of Macedon, with an expected increase of 459 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 21.2% over the 17 years.

 Frequently Asked Questions - Population